 peninsula in NE Siberia, between the Sea of Okhotsk & the Bering Sea: c.
 750 mi (1,207 km) long; 140,000 sq mi (362,599 sq km)

-A peninsula of eastern Russia between the Sea of Okhotsk and the Bering Sea.
-It was first explored in the 18th century.
+A volcanic peninsula of eastern Russia between the Sea of Okhotsk and the Bering Sea.